2.1.8. Active CTI engine

 Note

-In order to optimize the implementation of the update of the database in Local` mode, it is necessary that the local repository retrieves the package cti.gwp every hour.
+In order to optimize the implementation of the update of the database in Local mode, it is necessary that the local repository retrieves the package cti.gwp every hour.

 Otherwise the update as well as the match search will only be performed according to the recovery frequency of the package on the local deposit.

-2.1.7.4.2.2.
+2.1.8.4.2.2.
 The Active CTI engine update

 The engine is updated with each new version of the GCenter.

-2.1.7.4.3.
-Active CTI configuration
+2.1.8.4.3.
+Active CTI engine configuration

 The configuration interface is used: